corcor27/Introduction_to_R/_episodes/15-modules.md

 ```
 {:.output}

-We are clearly not comparing on the meaning of characters.
+R is clearly not comparing on the meaning of characters.
 ```
 "five" < "six"